Sorry, your search has no matches.

 There are many new benefits delivered as part of the proposals, including:

 We are currently in close talks with near neighbours of the site, including John Lewis and Turks Boatyard, to ensure that there will be alternative means for vehicles to access the area whilst still providing pedestrianisation and public realm improvements.

-We are currently consulting on the proposals, and will be hoping to receive consent at Planning Committee for our proposals in Summer 2022.
+We have held an extensive consultation programme on the proposals, and will be hoping to receive consent at Planning Committee for our proposals in Summer 2022.
 If consent is granted, we will start construction on site in late 2022, with a view to have the building fully operational by late 2024.